alextbok/github-api-stream/README.md

 # GitHub API Stream

+This is not a wrapper for the GitHub API.

-Provides scripts to stream all users and repositories from the GitHub API (taking advantage of its pagination).
+This repository contains scripts to stream all users and repositories from the GitHub API (taking advantage of its pagination).
 The scripts are meant to be run as background processes, as they take a while to complete (the huge number of users/repositories is a contributing factor, but the GitHub